mdnurakmal/text-to-speech-cloud-run/README.md

 - GOOGLE_CLOUD_REGION only exists in cloud run button container
 - Import after Init then Apply
 - Cloud run button terraform version is outdated
+- Bash environment variables not accessible from auto.tfvars file , use cli to pass var

 # Original Repo from